 - Choose an image you want to use as your new background.
 If you don’t have an image in mind, try perusing some of these free stock photo sites.

-- Play around with it (adjust size, orientation) until it’s in its ideal spot.
+- Play around with the image (adjust size, orientation) until it’s in its ideal spot.

-Why stop there?
+Why stop with just one?
 Make a bunch more and get this meme rolling.

 If you’re missing some of the amazing practical applications of this type of image, check out what we did with it below: